Timofey-Chibyshev/SummerPractice/README.md

 # SummerPractice
-Implementation of the Fibonacci heap functional
+Implementation of the Fibonachi heap functional